Matchmaking API

 'sCustom Properties

-are the way to include metadata on yourGame Session
+are a way to include metadata on yourGame Session

 , like the game mode/type or the current map, for example.
 Keep in mind that all properties are always published to theLobby